calstates4/s4project/docs/integration/index.rst

 `Feeds SQL <http://drupal.org/project/feeds_sql>`_
 --------------------------------------------------
 Allows feeds to pull data from external database queries.
 All your database connection information is stored in non-readable config files for maximum security.
 To add a database to your site, edit the ``settings.php`` file located in the ``sites/default`` directory.
 The configuration is standard PHP Data Object (PDO) drivers, so you should consult the options for the database you're connecting to.
 Depending on your server environment, you might need to install the PDO driver as an extra, especially for less standard PHP databases like Oracle or MS SQL. `Read more about PDO and connection options <http://php.net/manual/en/pdo.drivers.php>`_.

+Note that this module adds both a fetcher and parser for databases, and they should generally be used together.

 .. code-block:: php